Launching AI-driven Fraud Detection

 Broadly speaking, a risk-based approach requires that financial institutions employ intensive measures (such as enhanced due diligence) to manage risk for clients or scenarios that are deemed higher-risk, while for lower-risk clients or scenarios, and where there is no suspicion of money laundering or terrorist financing, simplified measures may be permitted.

-To apply a risk-based approach, countries, and institutions must take appropriate steps to identify and assess the risks of money laundering and terrorist financing for different market segments, intermediaries, and products on an ongoing basis.
+To apply a risk-based approach to AML transaction monitoring, countries, and institutions must take appropriate steps to identify and assess the risks of money laundering and terrorist financing for different market segments, intermediaries, and products on an ongoing basis.
 In line with the concept of a risk-based approach is acknowledgement that the nature and extent of AML/CFT controls will depend on a number of factors.
 The FATF, a global financial organisation that sets standards related to AML/CFT procedures, recognises the following factors as determinants of the proper extent of AML/CFT controls:

 - The nature, scale and complexity of a financial institution’s business.